How to Write a Personal Statement for Sixth Form

 VISIT RENDCOMB COLLEGE

-Throughout the academic year, we hold a number of events for those looking to join our sixth form.
+Throughout the academic year, we hold a number of events for those looking to join our day and boarding sixth form.
 Our Sixth Form Information Evening offers attendees the opportunity to meet our subject teachers, Heads of Department, Houseparents, pastoral team and current Sixth Form students.
 It is the ideal insight into life at Rendcomb College Sixth Form, and we hope that you will be able to develop a better understanding of the exceptional environment that we have here.

 To attend our Sixth Form Information Evening, please contact our Admissions Team on email@example.com or 01285 832 306, and they will be delighted to put the arrangements in place for you.